 Do you have a great business idea and would like to commence operations in Argentina?
-In order to do so, you’ll have to legalize your business and choose the right legal structure according to the type of business activity you will be conducting.
+There are 4 types of legal structures in Argentina: in order to do so, you’ll have to legalize your business and choose the right legal structure according to the type of business activity you will be conducting.
+Argentina is full of business opportunities and is the third Latin American economy.

 This article will provide you with the most commonly used types of legal entities in Argentina.
 Once these processes are complete, you are free to begin your business operations in this exciting emerging economy.